Credit Scores, free reports, and helpful credit information

 Pay your bills on time: Late payments and collections have negative effects on your score.

-Accuracy: Check your credit report regularly, if you find an inaccuracy on your credit profile contact the creditor associated with that account or the credit reporting agencies to correct it promptly.
+Accuracy: Check your credit report regularly, if you find an inaccuracy on your credit profile contacts the creditor associated with that account or the credit reporting agencies to correct it promptly.

 Magic Formula: Keep your balances between 30% – 50% of your available credit.